Emergency Financial Rental Assistance

 To learn more about the RAFT program, visit: Residential Assistance for Families in Transition (RAFT) program | Mass.gov

 The RAFT program helps keep households in stable housing situations when facing eviction, loss of utilities, and other housing emergencies.
-RAFT provides qualifying households with up to $7,000 per year to preserve current housing or move to new housing.
-RAFT can cover utilities, moving costs, and overdue rent, as well as forward rent in limited situations.
+RAFT provides qualifying households with up to $7,000 per household in a 12-month period to preserve current housing or move to new housing.
+RAFT can cover utilities, moving costs, and overdue rent.
+For households applying to RAFT for assistance with rent arrears, a notice to quit or eviction notice/court summons is now required.
 Renters or landlords can apply by submitting an online application.

 Free legal aid is available to assist low-income tenants with referrals, legal information, and legal representation for evictions statewide.
 More information is available here, or you can go to https://hedfuel.azurewebsites.net/ to find a legal aid program near you.
 Massachusetts Community Mediation Centers also offer free pre-court mediation between landlords and tenants for COVID-19 related lease disputes in addition to the summary process cases referred through the courts.